Die 7 größten Herausforderungen im B2B E-Commerce

 Definition: What is B2B Commerce?

-B2B (business-to-business) e-commerce refers to all digital forms of transaction between business customers.
-A company sells products and services online to another company.
-The digital solutions used in online trade between companies range from a classic online store and online marketplaces to supplier and procurement platforms.
+By definition, B2B (business-to-business) e-commerce refers to all digital transactions between business customers.
+The focus here is therefore on the sale of products and services to another company.
+The digital solutions used in online trade between companies range from traditional online stores and online marketplaces to supplier and procurement platforms.

 Reading tip: When looking for the appropriate e-commerce platform, you are faced with the question of On-Premise oder Cloud?
 To make your decision easier, we have taken a close look at both solutions.